univention/univention-corporate-server/doc/manual/computers/configure-hardware.rst

 accessing user, this can be provided in the form :samp:`http://{username}:{password}@192.0.2.100``.

 The environment variable is not adopted for sessions currently opened.
-A relogin is required for the change to be activated.
+A new login is required for the change to be activated.

 The Univention tools for software updates also support operation via a proxy and